taskcluster/taskcluster-lib-monitor/README.md

     let monitor = await monitoring({
       ...,
       aws: {credentials: {accessKeyId: 'foo', secretAccessKey: 'bar'}, region: 'us-east-1'},
-      streamName: 'audit-log-stream',
+      logName: 'audit-log-stream',
     });
-    monitor.firehose.log({foo: 'bar', baz: 233}); // This will be submitted on a timed interval await monitor.firehose.close(); // This will stop accepting records and await them all being submitted
+    monitor.log({foo: 'bar', baz: 233}); // This will be submitted on a timed interval await monitor.flush(); // This will await all records being submitted
 ```

 Testing